-In the scenario of liposculpture, and at the cellular and molecular level, tissue engineering offers numerous advantages that meet the needs of the injured tissue or organ for the regeneration process or filling and contouring [1].
-For this, it is necessary to understand the chemical, physical, and biological processes of both the biological material and the target biological niche [2,3].
+In the liposculpture scenario, and at the cellular and molecular level, tissue engineering offers numerous advantages that meet the needs of the damaged tissue or organ for the regeneration process or for filling and contouring [1].
+To achieve this, it is necessary to understand the chemical, physical, and biological processes of both the biological material and the target biological niche [2,3].

-In this sense, biological microenvironments enable cell recognition and signaling cascades for neovascularization and fat grafting stabilization [4].
+In this sense, biological microenvironments enable cellular recognition and signaling cascades for neovascularization and stabilization of fat grafting [4].
 Another advantage is the minimally invasive surgical intervention, which allows the use of faster surgical techniques that cause less risk to the patient [5,6].
-Still, adult stem cells, such as mesenchymal stem cells from adipose tissue (AMSC), are an alternative for cell therapy and human tissue engineering, since it was found that they have a high degree of plasticity, with the ability to of self-renewal and differentiation into specialized progenitors [7].
+Furthermore, adult stem cells, such as mesenchymal stem cells from adipose tissue (ADSCs), are an alternative for cell therapy and human tissue engineering, since it has been found that they have a high degree of plasticity, with the capacity for self-renewal and differentiation into specialized progenitors [7].